-The 2019 Symposium will continue the enduring theme of “The Cultural Turn Meets the First Turn,” examining “Writing Motor Sport History.”
-Our Symposium keynote speaker will be Dr. John Heitmann (University of Dayton, The Automobile and American Life).
-Dr. Heitmann and other presenters will then participate in a panel discussion on this topic.
+The 2019 Symposium continued the enduring theme of “The Cultural Turn Meets the First Turn,” examining “Writing Motor Sport History.”
+Our Symposium keynote speaker was Dr. John Heitmann (University of Dayton, The Automobile and American Life).
+Dr. Heitmann and other presenters then participated in a panel discussion on this topic.

 This unique scholarly symposium focuses on the history of international motorsport.
 It is a joint endeavor of the International Motor Racing Research Center located in Watkins Glen, New York, the Society of Automotive Historians’ International Motor Sports History Section, and the Vehicular Culture Area of the Popular Culture Association.
 The Argetsinger Symposium provides an opportunity for scholars, researchers, and historical writers to present their work related to the history of automotive competition.
 We encourage submissions from faculty, graduate students, independent researchers, and all historians of motor sport.